 The Makara according to some ancient Hindu Mythology, is seen as a marvellous sea creature depicted as half-fish and half-animal.
 It is represented by the mount of Varuna, the Hindu god of wind and sky and Ganga, the deity associated with the Ganges River.
 The word means monster being in the capacity of that of a hybrid creature, neither one thing or another.
 In astrology, it is attributed to the sign of Capricorn, one of twelve Zodiac symbols.

-In Thailand these bizarre beasts are seen as aquatic monsters made up as part serpent, part crocodile and part elephant.
+In Thailand, these bizarre beasts are seen as aquatic monsters made up as a part serpent, part crocodile and part elephant.
 You can identify them by their crocodile heads with open toothy jaws, elephant trunks and serpent-like scales.
-Here they symbolize rainfall and the source of all existence and fertility.
+Here they symbolise rainfall and the source of all existence and fertility.

 They are said to be water guardians living beneath rivers, lakes and seas as well as being linked to the earth via the cosmos.

 Intricate stone images can be seen rising along temple balustrades, as the reliefs on temple lintels, adorning Prangs or on rooftops.
 Not only do these beasts provide protection against evil spirits, I'm told these magnificent monsters are highly regarded as powerful symbols in support of Thailand's rice-cultivating regions.

 Unique specimens can be viewed enclosed within the stone laterite walls of the fifteenth century Khmer temple of Wat Sri Sawai in the Sukhothai province of Thailand.
 The three-tower style structure with its central twenty-metre prang seen here was believed to have been originally built as a Hindu shrine.